-A great affordable shampoo that really does get the scalp super clean.
+An okay affordable shampoo that really does get the scalp super clean.
 I use a lot of hair products so I like having a good shampoo that gets my scalp really clean.
 Since this is a clarifying product I would not use it more than twice a month.
-It lathers extremely well and can make my 4c hair very tangled so I follow up with a good conditioner.
+It lathers extremely well and can make my 4c hair very tangled so I will not repurchase.

 So, I have psiraosis and my scalp can get very itchy if it's too dry or too oily.
 I've been using this shampoo for over a month now and my scalp has never loved a shampoo more.
 It smells like toothpaste and I'd recommend mixing a bit with water since it's very thick and doesn't lather up too much.
 The "tingle" part scared me since I remember using dandruff shampoos that would make the top of my back feel cold for the duration of my shower but it's nice and subtle.
 I was also worried that since Tea Tree oil is used more for the oily-skinned/scalped people in the world that it would be drying but it's been quite moisturizing for me.
 In fact, you need to occassionally use a cleansing shampoo or else it'll get too oily.
 For me, this shampoo makes my scalp feel less itchy and it seems to flake less.
 I only shampoo my hair twice a week so keep that in mind.